orchestral/docs/pages/components/extension/usage.md

 <a name="start-file"></a>
 ### Start File

-Extension start file (optional) allow extension to run start script (as Laravel run bundles start.php file).
+Extension start file (optional) allow extension to run start script (as Laravel run application start.php file).
 The start file will be stored in `{package-name}/src/orchestra.php`.

 > What inside the file depends on how extension would interact with Orchestra Platform and this can be diverse depending on use cases.